 Trailer parks often have rules about lawn care, parking, and entertaining guests with music or parties.
-If you don’t follow these rules, you could face eviction from the park.
+You could face eviction from the park if you don’t follow these rules.
 And if you are kicked out, you will have to remove your trailer.

-If you are looking to live in a mobile home park, it’s important to look into their rules before making a decision.
+If you want to live in a mobile home park, it’s important to look into their rules before deciding.
 Ask yourself if these restrictions are something that would be a problem for you.
 If you are very independent-minded, it might not be worth living in this type of place.